-Boston area stores stack up for quality and price.
+Our Ratings Tables show how Boston area hardware stores stack up for

 For prices, Home Depot and Lowes soundly beat all of the independents

 and other chains.
 But our price survey did find below-average prices at

 several area independent stores.

 Among the independents, we found big store-to-store price variation.
 Prices

 at some stores were about 10 percent below the all-store average for items

 we checked, while prices at others were more than 20 percent above average.